muratk5n/thirdwave/en/README.md

 ---

-"Suez Canal Expansion Accelerated as April Traffic Breaks Historic Records..
+"[4/2022] Suez Canal Expansion Accelerated as April Traffic Breaks Historic Records..
 Tanker transit statistics via the Suez Canal broke historic records in April as Europe sought to import more crude oil and LNG from the Arab Gulf"

 [[-]](https://jpt.spe.org/suez-canal-expansion-accelerated-as-april-traffic-breaks-historic-records)